PRATI Reconnections Webinar Series: Psychedelics, Community Mental Health and Transformation with Yarelix Estrada, MSPH

 Yarelix Estrada, MSPH

-On February 27the at 9:30 AM MST, we continue our webinar series with a presentation and conversation with Yarelix Estrada.
+We continue our webinar series with a presentation and conversation with Yarelix Estrada.
 Psychedelic medicines offer the potential to address intractable mental health conditions and are now poised to enter the US healthcare sector.
 In the context of our mental health crisis, the medicalization of psychedelics is creating an economic gold rush while raising important questions about community needs and benefits.
 Join us for this webinar conversation with Yaerlix Estrada, MSPH, harm reduction researcher and psychedelic community organizer.
 We will learn about and discuss our mental health crisis, harm reduction, community-focused use of psychedelic medicine, and evolving strategies to preserve healing in the commons and how we might nurture a new approach to mental health.

 Yarelix is a first-generation Central American, drug policy and harm reduction researcher, community outreach worker for overdose prevention and psychedelic community organizer.
 She currently works as a City Research Scientist with the New York City Department of Health and Mental Hygiene conducting community-based substance use harm reduction outreach and research.
 She is also the director of the New York City Psychedelic Society, which works to help build a connection of psychedelic New Yorkers that is grounded in creating safe spaces.